ogrady/ConMeetup/README.md

 - Floor plan markup, allow group leader to mark areas as rooms and name them and mark connections between rooms and floors.
 - Enable easy pathfinding from one room to another and to other users respectively.
 - Lightweight chat.
+- Event timetable, allow group leader to add to the event timetable, as well as users to declare interest in certain events for organisation purposes
 - Option to update position of other users as well.
 - Optional GPS tracking, whenever connection allows for it.